-Referrer Details (must be someone representing the Local Authority)

-Name

-Role/Profession

-Organisation

-Team/Department

-Telephone

-Mobile

-Email

-Address

-How did you hear of us?

-CHECKLIST

-Please confirm that you have included all of the information below.
-Missing information will lead to either rejection of the referral or cause delays before an advocate can be allocated.
-N NA

-1. ONE of the following advocacy roles ;

-a) - Care Act Advocate - s67 Assessment/Support Planning for Social Care

-b) - Care Act Advocate - s67 Annual review of the current care plan/accommodation
+Referrer Details (must be someone representing the Local Authority) Name Role/Profession Organisation Team/Department Telephone Mobile Email Address How did you hear of us?
+CHECKLIST Please confirm that you have included all of the information below.
+Missing information will lead to either rejection of Y Ν NA the referral or cause delays before an advocate can be allocated.
+1. ONE of the following advocacy roles; a) - Care Act Advocate - s67 Assessment//Support Planning/Annual Review of Social Care/Current Placement b) - Care Act Advocate - s68 represent and/or support through the safeguarding process c) - Care Act Advocate - s67 Advocacy in Prison (Care Act - does not normally include safeguarding)

-c) - Care Act Advocate - s68 represent and/or support through the safeguarding process d) - Care Act Advocate-s67 support/represent through another LA-led process (detailed on page 4)
+d) - Care Act Advocate-s67 support/represent through another LA-led process (detailed on page 4)

-2. a) The client has been assessed as lacking capacity regarding this process (we will need a copy of this)
+2. The client has been assessed as lacking capacity regarding this process (we will need a copy of this)